Our license server has a list of client PCs for your license. When the license is created, this list is empty.

 Customers can also ask to see the list at any time by emailing support.

-A reset of the clients list means that all items in the list will be deleted and forgotten.
-After a reset you are free to start on any 25 (in this example) computers until the list is full again.
+A reset of the client's list means that all items in the list will be deleted and forgotten.
+After a reset, you are free to start on any 25 (in this example) computers until the list is full again.

 We provide two different ways your PCs can be identified to us.

-The default way is that you enter a license key that will be stored on the computer and that will help us know who your are and what license the PC is connected to.
+The default way is that you enter a license key that will be stored on the computer and that will help us know who you are and what license the PC is connected to.
 You need to enter this key on each machine.

 The other way is that we provide you with a license key file that should be put in the installation folder on each machine.
-This method makes it easier to make a "master installation" that can be installed on a shared network folder or distributed to all computers via the network or a disk, USB stick or other medium.
+This method makes it easier to make a "master installation" that can be installed on a shared network folder or distributed to all computers via the network or a disk, USB stick, or another medium.
 Using this method, users do not need to enter a license key.